All Community batteries FAQs

 Not at the moment, although they do help balance supply and demand and maintain voltage.
 This is a possibility we’re exploring for the future.

 Community batteries have been installed in Perth metro and in regional areas, including Kalgoorlie-Boulder, Vasse and Margaret River.
-Once the community battery trial is validated and refined further, we expect to expand the roll out across metro and regional areas.
+Further community battery locations are being investigated in Mandurah and Bunbury.

 The batteries we have installed on the network are in areas that need additional support, such as suburbs with a lot of rooftop solar.
 While the batteries will not eliminate outages, they are designed to improve power quality and overall reliability.